Explore health content from A to Z.

 TV, computer, and video games can agitate a child and make it hard to calm down for the night.
 Turn them off at least an hour before bed.
 Instead, read a chapter of a book together.

 Remind your child to brush and floss his or her teeth before bed.
+Directly supervise your child's dental self-care to ensure that both the back teeth and the front teeth are cleaned.

 When riding a bike, your child should wear a helmet with the strap fastened.
 While roller-skating, roller-blading, or using a scooter or skateboard, it’s safest to wear wrist guards, elbow pads, and knee pads, as well as a helmet.